-Traditional Zero Trust strategies typically focus on software and network policies but often overlook a critical layer: the physical layer (Layer 1).
-Sepio addresses this gap by providing hardware-level security, ensuring that every device on your network is authenticated, continuously monitored, and fully controlled.
+Traditional Zero Trust strategies focus on identities, applications, and network policies but often overlook a critical component: the physical layer (Layer 1).
+This creates visibility gaps that can allow rogue, spoofed, or unmanaged devices to bypass security controls.
+Sepio addresses this gap by providing hardware-level security, enabling organizations to verify device identity, strengthen device trust, and maintain continuous visibility across connected assets.

 What is Zero Trust Architecture?